-Ramallah, March 1, 2010 — U.S. Senator John Kerry, senior Senator from Massachusetts and Chairman of the Senate Foreign Relations Committee, visited the site of Rawabi, the first Palestinian planned city on Sunday.
-U.S. Consul General Daniel Rubenstein and R. David Harden, senior advisor to U.S. Special Envoy George Mitchell, accompanied Senator Kerry on his visit to the Rawabi site.
+Palestine News Network (PNN) - U.S. Senator John Kerry, senior Senator from Massachusetts and Chairman of the Senate Foreign Relations Committee, visited the site of Rawabi, the first Palestinian planned city on Sunday.
+U.S. Consul General Daniel Rubenstein and R. David Harden, senior adviser to U.S. Special Envoy Senator George Mitchell, accompanied Senator Kerry on his visit to the Rawabi site.

 Senator's Kerry's visit underscores the ambition and magnitude of the project and the attention it is receiving on the global scene as the largest project in Palestine.
 Construction of the new city will create thousands of badly needed jobs for Palestinians and alleviate a burgeoning shortage of affordable housing in the West Bank.

 The Senator and the Consul General met with Bayti Managing Director Bashar Masri, the project developer, at the Bayti office on the Rawabi city site.
 Kerry and Rubenstein each expressed support for the successful completion of the new city and noted the project's significant potential to promote Palestinian economic growth.
 Masri provided members of the delegation a detailed brief on the status of the project to date, including some of the hurdles the city yet faces.